-Note: Please refer to Table H-2.1: and Figure H-2.1 for the census designated places included in the unincorporated communities.
-Total is the sum of North Marin, Central Marin, South Marin and West Marin and "Other."
+Note: Please refer to Table H-2.1 and Figure H-2.1 for the census designated places included in the unincorporated communities

 Characteristics of the Population Experiencing Homelessness

 The Needs Assessment in the County's 2020-2024 Consolidated Plan estimated that 543 persons were becoming homeless each year (System Performance Measure 5.2), while 199 persons exited homelessness each year (System Performance Measure 7b.1).
 In addition, the Consolidated Plan estimated that people experience homelessness for over two years (764 days; System Performance Measure 1.2).